Hyderabad State: Architecture

 City College, High Court, and Kacheguda Railway station were designed in the Indo-Saracenic style by Vincent Esch.
 The Moazzam Jahi Market was also built in a similar style.

 Industries

 Various major industries emerged in various parts of the State of Hyderabad before its incorporation into the Union of India, especially during the first half of the twentieth century.
-Hyderabad city had a separate powerplant for electricity.
-However, the Nizams focused industrial development on the region of Sanathnagar, housing a number of industries there with transportation facilities by both road and rail.
+Hyderabad city had a separate power plant for electricity.
+However, the Nizams focused on industrial development in the region of Sanathnagar, housing several industries there with transportation facilities by both road and rail.